veden/Rampant/README.md

 # Version History

+0.15.5 -
+- Tweak: Increased ai refund from 2 to 3
+- Fix: Signals, Chain Signals, and Train stops now correctly rebuild when the corresponding make safe is toggled
+- Feature: Remote interfaces for adjusting wave size, thresholds, ai build points, ai state, player thresholds, and attack triggers
+- Improvement: Added reactor, programmable speaker, radars, lights, and rocket silo to biter targets
+- Improvement: Switched all configs to global runtime except Dumb projectiles and NE Unit Launcher Options

 0.15.4 -
-- Fixed: Changed setting name from "make buildings safe from biters" to "Enable building safety."
+- Fix: Changed setting name from "make buildings safe from biters" to "Enable building safety."
 This is to clarify what the setting does.

 0.15.3 -
 - Improvement: Added configuration for safe buildings.
 This will be improved after a bug fix in factorio